 - Warranty: 3 Years

-Of course, there is still more we do not know about the Synology RS1220+ NAS and I will be sure to update here and at SPAN.COM at the link below to give you the very latest information.
+Of course, there is still more we do not know about the Synology RS1220+ NAS and I will be sure to update here at the link below to give you the very latest information.

 Based on the Synology RS1220+ Hardware, What Software Applications Will It Support?